Cyber Sunday (2008): Event

 Before the event aired live on pay-per-view, Shelton Benjamin defended the WWE United States Championship against a superstar of the fans' choice in a match that was streamed exclusively on WWE.com.
 The candidates to be voted in were R-Truth, Montel Vontavious Porter (MVP) and Festus.
 R-Truth won the poll by 59% over MVP and Festus, and hence faced Benjamin for the title.
 The match went back and forth, but ultimately Benjamin performed the Paydirt on R-Truth and pinned him to retain his title.

 In the first match, Kane faced Rey Mysterio in a No Holds Barred Match.
 The fans voted the No Holds Barred match stipulation over a Falls Count Anywhere match and a 2-Out-Of-Three Falls Match.
 Early on in the match, Mysterio used his quickness and agility against Kane, along with some weapons like a Kendo stick and a STOP sign.
 Soon, Kane overpowered Mysterio and dominated the later part of the match.
 Near the end, Mysterio drop-toe held Kane and drove him face-first into the steel ring-steps kept in the corner of the ring.
 Then he hit Kane with a steel chair multiple times, before delivering a 619 and springboard splash and pinning him to win the match.

 In the next match, Matt Hardy defended the ECW Championship against Evan Bourne, who the fans voted as the challenger over Mark Henry and Finlay.
 Early in the match, Bourne surprised Hardy with his agility, but Hardy eventually got control of the match.
-Nevertheless, Bourne execute several high-flying moves on Hardy, like a standing moonsault, a hurricanrana countering Hardy's Splash Mountain Bomb, and a diving knee drop from the top rope.
+Nevertheless, Bourne executed several high-flying moves on Hardy, like a standing moonsault, a hurricanrana countering Hardy's Splash Mountain Bomb, and a diving knee drop from the top rope.
 In the end, Bourne missed the Air Bourne, and hence capitalizing, Hardy delivered a Twist of Fate to Bourne and pinned him to retain his title.